tt-design-studio/micro-smartport/README.md

 1. Use config.txt file
 2. Name files as `PART1.po`, `PART2.po`, `PART3.po`, `PART4.po`

+Todo: Add support for ".hdv" and ".2mg" to the above second option.

 ### `config.txt` Text File Format

 Place the text file in the SD card root with the file names you want to serve to the comupter.